Shaun Leane (jeweller): Career

 Leane worked with McQueen on a neckpiece, inspired by the neckpieces worn by the Ndebele women of South Africa, for McQueen's "It's a Jungle out There" collection in 1997.
 It was worn by Björk on the cover of her 1997 album Homogenic.
 After creating that piece, McQueen asked Leane if he could create a similar piece to fit the entire torso, and for McQueen's Autumn/Winter 1999 catwalk show, The Overlook, Leane created the Coiled Corset, a form-encasing bodice created from coils of aluminum.
 Artist Kees van der Graaf created a concrete cast of the body of model Laura Morgan, around which Leane created a metal corset.
 Leane has called the piece his highlight in working with McQueen, and his most challenging project.
 He spent 16 hours a day for 10 weeks creating it.

+For the Spring/Summer 2000 show, Eye, Leane created a yashmak made from chainmail.
 For the 2001 Autumn/Winter show What a Merry Go Round, Leane taught himself taxidermy to create earrings of pheasant claws clutching Tahitian pearls.
 Later, Leane created star and moon headdresses for the Autumn/Winter 2007 show, In Memory of Elizabeth Howe, Salem, 1692, inspired by antique vintage Victorian brooches but designed to be worn as headdresses.
 Leane and McQueen worked together until McQueen's death in 2010.
 Leane gave an address at the memorial service for McQueen on 20 September 2010.
 A selection of over 30 pieces Leane created with McQueen were featured in the Alexander McQueen: Savage Beauty exhibition at the Metropolitan Museum of Art in New York in 2011, later restaged at the Victoria and Albert Museum in London in 2015.

 Shaun Leane Jewellery

 In 1998, a buyer for Harvey Nichols approached Leane with a view to stocking his first collection.
 This led to Leane putting together his first commercial collections, which used elements from his work for McQueen.
 In 1999, Leane founded Shaun Leane Jewellery, a company producing jewellery collections alongside his large-scale fashion pieces, combining traditional craftsmanship with modern design and computer-aided design techniques.
 Sotheby's described his jewellery as "antiques of the future."
 Leane's designs are sold online and at retailers in Britain, Europe, the Middle East and the United States.

+Jewellery Designer Ben Rowe joined Shaun Leane in 1999.
+He became a director in 2007 and was officially named Creative Director in 2011.
+He left Shaun Leane in December 2016.

 Leane has worked with Givenchy, Boucheron, De Beers, Bacardi and Clé de Peau Beauté.
 Shaun Leane Jewellery has been acquired for the permanent collections of the Metropolitan Museum of Art in New York and the Victoria and Albert Museum in London.
 His jewellery has been worn by Björk, Daphne Guinness, Sam Taylor-Johnson, Elton John, Emma Watson, Kate Moss, Sarah Jessica Parker and the Hassanal Bolkiah.

+On 28 May 2024, Shaun Leane, the renowned jewellery brand, entered administration, with Begbies Traynor appointed to oversee the process.